 Regular readers will be aware that I recommend avoiding ice as a way of reducing gout pain.
 I accept that studies show it can bring short-term relief.
-However, there have been no long-term studies to test if this prolongs gout or has other negative affects.
+However, there have been no long-term studies to test if this prolongs gout or has other negative effects.
 I accept that the cases of gout exacerbated by cold temperatures happen when prolonged exposure happens over a long time period.
 It may be that the relatively short sessions of ice therapy will not cause more uric acid crystals to form.

-As a gout sufferer, I prefer to wait for proof that ice is safe longterm, and I therefore recommend warmth to ease painful joints.
-Though my gout is now under control, I used to simply use extra clothing, or wrap a warm towel around the affected area.
+As a gout sufferer, I prefer to wait for proof that ice is safe long term, and I therefore recommend warmth to ease painful joints.
+Though my gout is now under control, I used to simply use extra clothing.
+Or wrap a warm towel around the affected area.
 I found that prevention, by eliminating drafts, especially at night, was also very effective.

 I have used microwave bags, and I found these effective.
-I have added a list of these, and similar gout relief products to the Treat Gout pages.
+So I have added a list of these, and similar gout relief products to the Treat Gout pages.